Quantalabs/Quantalabs/README.md

 #### Everything (well almost everything) else

 I'd love to see more of the community changing and updating the projects and forking them.
-You can always view any repositories' webpage @ quantalabs.github.io/*repository-name*.
+You can always view any repositorie's webpage @ quantalabs.github.io/*repository-name*.
 Be careful when typing as the URL is case sensitive.